If you like a soft mattress, but still want to feel supported, and not any unnecessary pressure, you’ll love the Helix Sunset.

 The Puffy Lux works well for lightweight and average weight sleepers who tend to switch positions throughout the night, and it also works well for committed back, side, and stomach sleepers who love the feel of an all-foam mattress but don’t want to feel stuck in a bed.
 It’s a bed-in-the-box mattress that’s easy to set up, and the company offers free shipping, a 101-night sleep trial period, and a lifetime warranty on the product.

-Nolah’s Signature Mattress does it all.
-Our Editor’s Pick relieves pressure and contours to sleepers’ bodies, making it ideal for side sleepers looking for a soft, yet supportive bed.
+The Nolah Mattress does it all.
+It relieves pressure and contours to sleepers’ bodies, making it ideal for side sleepers looking for a soft, yet supportive bed.

-We love the soft side of this bed because it gives you the feeling you’re sleeping “in” the bed rather than “on” it, while the thick foam core provides the spinal support and ergonomic stability all sleepers need.
 If you’re simply looking for a mattress that’s really, really comfortable, look no further.
-The Nolah Signature 12 checks just about every box possible to create an incredible night’s sleep.
+The Nolah mattress checks just about every box possible to create an incredible night’s sleep.
 The AirFoam contours to the body like memory foam but has the subtle bounce of a latex mattress, it stays cool throughout the night, and the cotton cover is luxuriously soft.
 While this is our pick for the most comfortable soft mattress, it’s especially great for the socially conscious, as Nolah donates a portion of the proceeds from each mattress to sponsor an endangered wildlife species.

 If you are looking for a soft, plush mattress with a luxury feel, the Brooklyn Aurora is a great option.
 Offered at three firmness levels, even the medium model is nice and plush, so we can only imagine how much you’ll love their softest model.